orioltomas79/swa-activity-tracker/activity-tracker-ui/tasks.md

 - AddActivity: Add formik and yup to add activity.
 - AddActivity: Show the activity type name instead of the id.
 - Login and logout
+- We are only returning the activities of the current month.